-You may occasionally wish to remove one of your back-end servers from your load-balanced cluster.
+You might occasionally want to remove one of your back-end nodes from your load-balanced server farm.
 This could be permanent, or a temporary measure to allow for maintenance or upgrade.

-You can choose to either disable or drain that node so that the Traffic Manager will not send it any new requests:
+Choose to either "disable" or "drain" the node, such that the Traffic Manager does not send any new requests, or just remove the node completely from the pool: